 Talking about budgets and planning for future expenses can teach children about the costs of everyday family life and how important it is to put money aside for regular bills.

-Once they leave school, make sure they comprehend the HECS system which allows them to “borrow” from the government to complete their studies then repay the loan from their future salary with adjustments for inflation.
+Lessons for life Once they leave school, make sure they comprehend the HECS system which allows them to “borrow” from the government to complete their studies then repay the loan from their future salary with adjustments for inflation.

 Training children in good money habits is one of the most responsible gifts a parent can give their offspring.
 Not only will it keep them off the debt treadmill in adulthood but it will give them the necessary tools to create their own financial destiny.